EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 This will prompt you for the following paths:

 * Base URI for the CGI scripts.
-* Base PATH for the CGI scripts (this is the directory in which the scripts live).
+* Base PATH for the CGI scripts (this is the directory in which the cgi scripts live).
-* Root URI for the REST API used by client tools.
 * Base URI for the BaseX XML database.
 * Username and password for access to the BaseX database.
 * Authentication method - currently EUDAT AAI is supported and a STANDALONE method.